rynbrd/beacon/README.md

   an address reachable by external clients of your service.
 Defaults to the system hostname.
 - `heartbeat` - How often (in seconds) services will be polled.
 Defaults to 30.
-- `ttl` - How long (in seconds) a service should remain active after receiving a heartbeat.
-Defaults to 30.
-The etcd TTL is calculated as `heartbeat + ttl`.

 ### docker ###
 This section configures the connection to Docker.
 Available parameters are: